The PSR Method

 (based on the Hudson Voice Technique)

-One of the greatest gifts you can give a child is confidence.
+One of the greatest gifts you can give children is confidence.

-Enable them to be the best presenter in class.
+Enable them to be the best presenter in class, increase their joy in reading

 Arthur (8 years of age) has just come home from school and can’t wait to tell you all about what he’s experienced at school today.
 He’s off like a rocket talking nineteen to the dozen and you have to stop him and ask him to please slow down because you can’t follow him.